-The provisional state policy specifies that a facility fee for the originating site hosting the patient presentation may be claimed using the code Q3014 (on a UB 92 form for hospitals and a CMS 1500 form for other facilities).
-A table in the policy document indicates that both CIGNA and Anthem Blue Cross/Blue Shield have opted to provide reimbursement for this.
+The provisional state policy previously posted specified that a facility fee for the originating site hosting the patient presentation may be claimed using the code Q3014 (on a UB 92 form for hospitals and a CMS 1500 form for other facilities).
+A table in that policy document indicated that both CIGNA and Anthem Blue Cross/Blue Shield have opted to provide reimbursement for this.